 Use a Q-Tip or similar thing to get dust and grime out of crevices.
 Wipe the camera dry with a fresh clean microfibre cloth.
 You can always wash these cloths if they get dirty but avoid fabric softeners as they can cause some of these cloths to fray and leave bits behind.

 Some folks like a very soft brush to clean the crevices, but I prefer to just buy a bunch of soft toothbrushes and save the super soft brushes for removing dust from lens elements, viewfinders and filters.

-This applies to anything with a transparent surface, be It the viewfinder, the rear LCD or the front and rear lens elements but NEVER the mirror in a mirrorless camera or the sensor cover in any camera.
+This applies to anything with a transparent surface, be it the viewfinder, the rear LCD or the front and rear lens elements, but NEVER the mirror in a DSLR camera or the sensor cover in any camera.
 You can clean your filters in the same way.

 Here is where I am inclined to make a first pass with a really soft, long haired brush to move surface dirt out of the way.
 You can get nice soft brushes from Henry’s for this purpose although I admit that I overspent and got three different sizes of small camel hair paintbrushes because they leave nothing behind and do a good job of lifting away charged dust particles.
 You will have to clean them from time to time though.
 I use distilled water for this because the water where I live is very hard.

 Use a clean, water dampened microfiber cloth to wipe these areas if needed.
 Go soft and make multiple passes.
 Never use cleaning tissues designed for eyeglasses.
 Avoid the use of chemical sprays of any kind and NEVER use window cleaner.
 The ammonia and other solvents in window cleaners will have a terrible effect on coated optics.

 Wipe with a dry clean microfibre cloth and again, be gentle.
 Use a different piece of the cloth for each wipe.